 Volunteer in Uganda – Project details

 All projects are available in the following towns:

 FORT PORTAL TOWN located in the west of the capital Kampala.
 It is about 300kms and it takes 4 – 5 hours drive by road.
-The projects take place in Kahangi village that is located right on the border of the Kibale Forest National Park, famous for its large chimpanzee population and just outside of Fort Portal town.
+The projects take place in Kahangi village right on the border of the Kibale Forest National Park.
+The park just outside of Fort Portal town is famous for its large chimpanzee population.

-JINJA TOWN: Located about 80Km east of the capital Kampala, on the shores of Lake Victoria, Jinja is one of Uganda’s largest urban centers.
-This being said, the city does not have the hustle and bustle feel of Kampala, the traffic is usually made up of bicycles!
+JINJA TOWN: It sits right on the beautiful beach of Lake Victoria, about 80Km east of the capital Kampala.
+Jinja is one of Uganda’s largest urban centers.
+However, the city does not have the hustle and bustle feel of Kampala, people riding bicycles dominate the picture!
 The town center overlooks the lake and considered to be the source of the Nile River.
 In recent years tourism has provided a boost to Jinja’s economy.
 The peaceful laid-back atmosphere, gorgeous weather all year round, plus the variety of available adventure activities at Bujagali Falls; white water rafting, bungee jumping and kayaking have contributed to Jinja’s growing popularity as a tourist destination.

 Arrival Airport: Entebbe International Airport.
 Volunteers will travel by road, through the capital Kampala, eastwards to Jinja and northwards to Kamuli, a journey of 4-5 hours depending on traffic.